OxCGRT/covid-policy-scratchpad/openness_risk_checklist/writeup.md

 Since the outbreak of the COVID-19 pandemic, countries have used a wide array of closure and containment policies such as school and workplace closings, travel restrictions, and stay-at-home orders to try to break the chain of infection.
 They have also rapidly deployed test-trace-isolate procedures to seek to detect and isolate transmission as soon as possible.
 As the disease has spread around the world, these policies have waxed and waned in many jurisdictions.
 For example, some have rolled back ‘lockdown’ measures following a reduction in community transmission.
 Others are seeing a a rise and fall of containment measures as small outbreaks occur.
 And others still are seeing large surges and responding with agreesive containment policies.
 As governments seek to calibrate policy to risk, how and when do they know it is safe to opennen up, and when must they instead close down?

 The [Oxford COVID-19 Government Response Tracker (OxCGRT)](https://github.com/OxCGRT/covid-policy-tracker) provides a cross-national overview of the risk and response of different countries as they tighten and relax physical distancing measures.
 The _Risk of Openness Index (RoOI)_ is based on the recommendations set out by the World Health Organisation’s (WHO) of the measures that should be put in place before Covid-19 response policies can be safely relaxed.
-Considering that many countries have already started to lift measures, the ORI is a reviewed version of our previous ‘Lockdown rollback checklist’.
+Considering that many countries have already started to lift measures, the RoOI is a reviewed version of our previous ‘Lockdown rollback checklist’.

 While the OxCGRT data cannot say precisely the risk faced by each country, it does provide for a rough comparison across nations.
 Even this “high level” view reveals that many countries are still facing considerable risks as they ease the stringency of policies.